athletedecoded/transcribe/README.md

 }'
 ```

-### Memory Management
+### Transcriber Memory Management

-The current lambda configuration is set to 5GB CPU + 5GB ephemeral /tmp storage + batch size of 5.
+The current transcriber function configuration is set to 5GB CPU + 5GB ephemeral /tmp storage + batch size of 5.
 This allows for
 1GB CPU and storage per video.
 To optimize cost vs. performance, modify CPU/storage/batchsize according to pipeline demands.

 NB: If you encounter mutex/broken pipe/early termination/incomplete transcription errors in deployment (but not when
 testing the transcriber image locally) try increase the CPU memory and/or ephemeral /tmp storage.

-### Modifying & Updating
+### Modifying & Updating Transcriber

 **Transcriber Function Code**